 The other lovely aspect of switching to tea is I am using my Nan’s teacup collection.
 Delicate and beautiful, they are a pleasure to use.

-Herbs grow really well in pots, and are preferable in some circumstances.
+Herbs grow really well in pots and are preferable in some circumstances.
 Some herbs will romp all over your garden and push their boundaries!
 Anyone who has tried to keep mint, geraniums and tansy contained knows that they spread quickly if left unchecked.

-I grow thirsty herbs in closed plastic pots to ensure they always enjoy moist soil.
+Despite the expanse of my garden, I grow thirsty herbs in closed plastic pots to ensure they always enjoy moist soil.
 Remember to always mulch your pots

 Herbal teas can be strongly flavoured, and in some instances, quite potent.
 There are some cautions when growing and using herbs for tea.
 Be sure that you have correctly identified each herb before infusing.
 When in doubt, don’t drink it!